Reading Smart Meters: IR, D0 & SML Explained Simply

 | D0 | Communication protocol | Transmits consumption data |

-| SML | Data format | Structure of the measured values |
+| SML | Data format | Structure of measured values |

 | OBIS | Identification system | Identifies consumption values |

-With the right solution you can:
+With the right solution, you can:

-- See your electricity consumption in real time
+- see your electricity consumption in real time

-- Identify energy guzzlers
+- identify power guzzlers

-- Better understand your energy costs
+- better understand your energy costs

 And all this without any intervention in the electrical installation.